-With our German lessons for The environment you will learn "The environment" in 4 easy steps.
-The German you will learn in this lesson consists of 10 Words you need to talk about the environment.
+With our German lessons you will learn the topic "The environment" in 4 quick and easy steps.
+The German you will learn in these lessons consists of 10 words you need to talk about the environment.

 |8||die Müllhalde||rubbish dump|

 |10||der Treibhauseffekt||global warming|

 Each German lesson consists of 4 interactive learning activities and includes full audio by a native German speaker plus the written text for every item of vocabulary introduced.
 There are 2 levels of German lesson available, beginner and intermediate.